DYlan3457/vb-db-example/README.md

 In the application, you can view any of the three tables.

 You can create a new user, review, and coffee shop.
-These use parameterized SQL queries which are *very* important. (see SQL injection demo application in class)
+These use parameterized SQL queries which are *very* important. (see SQL injection demo application, here https://github.com/minneapolis-edu/vb-sql-injection)

 You can display all of the coffee shops together with all of their reviews (which uses a SQL Join).